Introduction to Geographic Science

 1.5 Population

 Demography is the study of how human populations change over time and space.
-It is a branch of human geography related to population geography, which examines the spatial distribution of human populations.
+It is a branch of human geography within population geography that examines the spatial distribution of human populations.
 Geographers study how populations grow and migrate, how people are distributed worldwide, and how these distributions change over time.

 At the beginning of the twentieth century, the world’s population was about 1.6 billion.
-One hundred years later, there were roughly six billion people worldwide; as of 2011, the number was approaching seven billion.
+One hundred years later, there were roughly six billion people worldwide; by 2011, the number had approached seven billion.
 This rapid growth occurred as the demographic transition spread from developed countries to the rest of the world.
-During the twentieth century, death rates due to disease and malnutrition decreased in nearly every corner of the globe.
+During the twentieth century, mortality rates from disease and malnutrition declined in nearly every region of the globe.
 In developing countries with agricultural societies, however, birth rates remained high.
-Low death rates and high birth rates resulted in rapid population growth.
+Low mortality and high fertility rates led to rapid population growth.

 Meanwhile, birth rates and family sizes have declined in most developing countries as people leave agricultural professions and move to urban areas.
 This means that population growth rates, while still higher in the developing world than in the developed world, are declining.
 Although the exact figures are unknown, demographers expect the world’s population to stabilize by 2100 and decline somewhat.

 The world’s population growth rate has been mostly occurring in developing countries, whereas populations are stable or declining in Europe and North America.
-World population increase is pronounced on the continent of Asia: China and India are the most populous countries in the world, each with more than a billion people, and Pakistan is an emerging population giant with a high rate of population growth.
-The continent of Africa has the highest fertility rates in the world.
+World population growth is pronounced in Asia: China and India are the most populous countries in the world, each with more than a billion people, and Pakistan is an emerging population giant with a high rate of population growth.
+Africa has the highest fertility rates in the world.
 The most striking paradox within population studies is that while there has been a decline in fertility (a declining family size) in developing countries, the world’s population will grow substantially by 2030 because of the compounding effect of a large number of people already in the world.
-Even though population growth rates are in decline in many countries, the population is still growing.
+Although population growth rates are declining in many countries, populations continue to grow.
 A small growth rate on a broad base population still results in the birth of many millions of people.

-As of January 2023, the United States Census Bureau estimates that the world population is reached 8 billion, with a growth rate of roughly 1.07 percent, or roughly 82 million people per year.
+As of January 2026, the United States Census Bureau estimates that the world population has surpassed 8 billion, with a growth rate of roughly 1.07 percent, or roughly 82 million people per year.
 The world population reached 6 billion in 1999 and 7 billion in 2011.
-If the current growth rate continues, the human population will reach 8 billion by 2023 and hopefully level off at roughly 10 billion by 2055.
-Between 2010 and 2050, world population growth will be generated exclusively in developing countries.
+If the current growth rate continues, the human population will reach 8 billion by 2023 and is projected to level off at approximately 10 billion by 2055.
+Between 2010 and 2050, global population growth will occur exclusively in developing countries.

 Population Demographics

-The Industrial Revolution, which prompted the shift in population from rural to urban, also encouraged market economies, which have evolved into modern consumer societies.
+The Industrial Revolution, which prompted the shift of population from rural to urban areas, also fostered market economies that have evolved into modern consumer societies.
 Various theories and models have been developed to help explain these changes.
-For example, in 1929, the American demographer Warren Thompson developed the Demographic Transition Model (DTM) to explain population growth based on an interpretation of demographic history.
+For example, in 1929, the American demographer Warren Thompson developed the Demographic Transition Model (DTM) to explain population growth by interpreting demographic history.
 A revised version of Thomson’s model outlines five stages of the demographic transition from traditional rural societies to modern urban societies.

 Stage 1: Low Growth Rate